Nourish. Regenerate. Empower.

 BODY&SOIL is born from a deep passion to change a system that makes both people and nature sick—and dependent.

-We empower people with hands-on, practical solutions to break free from this cycle.
-With a team of experts in soil health, hygienic processing, and cooking for nutrition, we are implementing these solutions directly with children and parents in two community schools.
-At the same time, we’re integrating nutrition and practical food knowledge into the curriculum of RUCID Organic Agricultural College—where BODY&SOIL is based—ensuring the next generation is equipped to grow, prepare, and value nourishing food.
+With a focus on schools and youth, we offer hands-on, practical solutions to break free from this cycle.
+With a team of experts in soil health, post-harvest handling, hygienic processing, and cooking for nutrition, we are implementing practical trainings in two community schools.
+At the same time, as part of a college program, we are integrating nutrition and practical food knowledge into the curriculum at RUCID Organic Agricultural College.

 How We Work